 - Wait times for disability payments to begin can take several months

-- After service, many Veterans don’t have adequate social support from family and loved ones
+- After service, many Veterans and First Responders don’t have adequate social support from family and loved ones

 - Veterans are more likely to isolate or live alone, which means that they have no one to share living expenses